notaSWE/notablog/_posts/2023-02-19-ChatGPT-Proves-How-Good-My-Music-Taste-Is.md

     * Read an S3 bucket subdirectory called `thumbs/` and check for missing thumbnails
     * Download missing thumbnails to `/tmp/` and then upload them to the S3 bucket `thumbs/`
 2. The S3 bucket mentioned above would host `index.html`
-3. The trigger for the lambda function would a CloudWatch Event running on a cron schedule
+3. The trigger for the lambda function would be a CloudWatch Event running on a cron schedule
-4. I wanted to share the above buildout with the world so it all needed to be in terraform
+4. All of the above but in terraform because why not

 That said, I used ChatGPT for all of it...and it works!
 Thanks for reading 😎